30 May 2014

 Isle of Jura Tastival (44%, OB 2014, French oak finish, 3000 btl.)

 Nose: I really like this.
 There’s lots of red apple and baked banana, as well as almond paste / marzipan and toffee sweetness.
+Ginger and oak.
 Banoffee pie.
 A subtle smokiness is found in lacquered bacon, with hints of salty roast beef.
 Subtle herbal notes.
 Nice balance of sweet and savoury notes.
 Mouth: very sweet again.
 Stewed fruits.
 Some nuts and caramel notes.
-Evolves to more savoury notes like liquorice.
+Oranges.
+Evolves to more savoury notes like liquorice and ginger.
 After that, a wave of nice roasted notes (coffee, biscuits) and mocha butter cream comes out.
 Finish: long, sweet and herbal, with some wood influence.